firebase/flutterfire/packages/cloud_functions/cloud_functions/README.md

 To use this plugin:

 1. Using the [Firebase Console](http://console.firebase.google.com/), add an Android app to your project:
-Follow the assistant, download the generated google-services.json file and place it inside android/app.
-Next, modify the android/build.gradle file and the android/app/build.gradle file to add the Google services plugin as described by the Firebase assistant.
+Follow the assistant, download the generated google-services.json file and place it inside `android/app`.
+Next, modify the `android/build.gradle` file and the `android/app/build.gradle` file to add the Google services plugin as described by the Firebase assistant.
 Ensure that your `android/build.gradle` file contains the `maven.google.com` as [described here](https://firebase.google.com/docs/android/setup#add_the_sdk).
 1. Using the [Firebase Console](http://console.firebase.google.com/), add an iOS app to your project:
-Follow the assistant, download the generated GoogleService-Info.plist file, open ios/Runner.xcworkspace with Xcode, and within Xcode place the file inside ios/Runner.
+Follow the assistant, download the generated `GoogleService-Info.plist` file, open `ios/Runner.xcworkspace` with Xcode, and within Xcode place the file inside `ios/Runner`.
 Don't follow the steps named "Add Firebase SDK" and "Add initialization code" in the Firebase assistant.
-1. Add `cloud_functions` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+1. Add `cloud_functions` as a [dependency in your `pubspec.yaml` file](https://flutter.io/platform-plugins/).

 ## Usage